 - A cell phone and email contact information for all development team members; - A detailed aerial map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site; and - Photos of the site and surrounding properties.

 Supportive Services Plan & Providers

-Con Competitive HTC Non-Co Non-Comp.
-HTC BGF FHAct50 P F 8609 S 8609 Р F 8609 S 8609
+Con npetitive HTC Non-Co mp.
+HTC BGF FHA ct50 P F 8609 S 8609 Р F 8609 S 8609